Nyah Nyah West United Football Netball Club

 The Nyah Nyah West United Football Netball Club, nicknamed the Demons or United, is an Australian rules football and netball club based in Nyah, a town in northern Victoria.
 The club's teams currently play in the Central Murray Football Netball League.
-Born out of a merger between neighbouring Nyah and Nyah West in 1978, the Demons have won three senior football premierships in their history, going back-to-back in 2000 and 2001, then winning the 2024 Premiership defeating Kerang by 54 points.
+Born out of a merger between neighbouring Nyah and Nyah West in 1978, the Demons have won four senior football premierships in their history.
+The club won back-to-back flags in 2000 and 2001 before a mostly lean two decades to follow.
+A resurgent United has since played in three consecutive CMFNL grand finals, winning premierships in 2024 and 2026.

 History

 Nyah Nyah West United was formed in 1978 when Nyah Football Club and Nyah West Football Club of the Mid-Murray Football League elected to merge.
-The club's senior team initially struggled following their formation.
-Following the 1996 season, the club moved to the Central Murray Football League following the merge of the Mid-Murray, Northern and Echuca leagues.
+The club's senior team initially struggled following their formation and did not feature in a grand final in the Mid-Murray / Central Murray league until their breakthrough premiership win in 2000 over Cohuna Kangas.
+The Demons went back-to-back in 2001 with their defeat of Tyntynder.